Aniket7079/Jira-with-Python/README.md

-Make the Attractive information to what need.
+Q).
+Give me the information about the procees the of Indian election.